rhusiev/cpp-compile/README.md

 # Headers for lsp

-To make lsp (such as clangd) know about headers included in cmake, you can run the following command after runnign with `-d`:
+To make lsp (such as clangd) know about headers included in cmake, you can run the following command after running with `-d`:

 ```sh
 sed -i "s/\/app\/project/$(echo ${PWD} | sed 's/\//\\\//g')/g" cmake-build-debug/compile_commands.json && cp cmake-build-debug/compile_commands.json .